-On-line survey.
-Use the survey. to analyze your own organization’s innovation management practices.
+Use the On-line survey to analyze your own organization’s innovation management practices.
 Registrants are provided with; an analysis of their own corporation’s practices, comparisons with other registrants and a ‘score’.
 Modify your input at will.
 The survey can be tailored for group use.

 IM (Innovation management) reports are in-depth, comprehensive reports on the historic and current development of the company’s approach to innovation management, their tools and techniques, brought up to date with the latest initiatives.
 Reports examine leadership styles, policies and management practices, and address how these companies built and sustained innovation over such a long period.
 Companies; 3M, Deere, GE, P&G and Starbucks.
 Real companies.
 Real practices.
 Idea-intensive, highly-respected companies.